August 21, 2017

 During the course of the investigation, the investigator may identify additional witnesses and gather supplemental evidence.

-Students and employees have the responsibility to participate fully and truthfully in university investigations.
+Students, staff, and faculty have the responsibility to participate fully and truthfully in University investigations

 At the conclusion of the investigation, the Reporting Party and the Respondent are given an individual and separate opportunity to review the information collected.
 This is called Evidence Review.

-At Evidence Review, both parties are encouraged to submit questions to be asked of the other party by the Title IX Coordinator at the Evidence Hearing.
+Parties are encouraged to submit questions to be asked of the other party by the Title IX Coordinator at the Evidence Hearing.
+Parties may submit written questions within twenty-four (24) hours from the conclusion of the Evidence Review.

 After each party has reviewed the evidence, the Reporting Party and Respondent are given an individual and separate opportunity to respond.
 This is called the Evidence Hearing.